zencart/documentation/content/dev/testframework/_index.md

 WARNING: Feature tests rely on Re-creating the database on each separate test suite.
 This means it will destroy you database.
 However, given that you should only be testing on a local development environment, this shouldn't be a problem.

-Feature tests can be run using `composer functional-tests`
+Feature tests can be run using

+- `composer feature-tests` will run all feature tests
+- `composer feature-tests-store` will run feature tests just for the store
+- `composer feature-tests-admin` will run feature tests just for the admin

 ### Configuration